-This project has now been renamed ‘Liquium’ and a new website has been developed: liquium.nz.
-The website includes further information about the project for keen investors and relevant global industrial companies who are working in the chemical, hydrogen and heavy transport markets as well as the energy sector.
+Check out the website liquium.nz which includes further information about the project for keen investors and relevant global industrial companies who are working in the chemical, hydrogen and heavy transport markets as well as the energy sector.

 The Liquium Team: Dr Franck Natali, Dr Paul Geraghty and Dr Jay Chan